Session Management

 - Click

-- Click the directory switcher at the bottom of the app
+To change your working directory, click the directory switcher at the bottom of the app.

-On macOS, you can use the goose dock icon to quickly start sessions:
+On macOS, you can also use the goose dock icon to quickly start sessions:

 - Drag and drop a folder onto the goose icon to open a new session in that directory